jonas52/convertisso/README.md

 [![repo-size](https://img.shields.io/github/repo-size/jonas52/convertisso)]()

 # About my project
-## The convertisso is a product of © PSociety™ by jonas52!
+## The convertisso is a product of © PSociety by jonas52!
 Copyright (C) 2021-2022 © PSociety™.
 All rights reserved.
 ### The script is currently in Bash and is therefore only available for Debian, Arch, Fedora.
 A Python version is under development.
 ### For problems or ideas for additions related to my code do not hesitate to contact me: petitpierre@duck.com
 #### This script can: